kathanmehta777/AI-engineer-coding-exercise/README.md

 ## Regression
 1. Load training data from [train_swir_nr.npy](./data/ml/train_swir_nr.npy?raw=true) (X) and [train_concentration.npy](./data/ml/train_concentration.npy?raw=true) (y).
 X has 28 features
-1. Fit X to y using a regression model
+1. Fit X to y using a regression model.
+Please explain the reason behind your choice of regressor.
 1. Make a plot of y_pred (predicted y values from your regression model) vs y
 1. Predict y_test from test data [test_swir_nr.npy](./data/ml/test_swir_nr.npy?raw=true) (Xtest) and save it as a numpy array
 1. Is there a way to reduce the number of features?
 Discuss and code.